Pallet inverter: Use

 The reasons for needing to turn over a pallet are varied.
-The primary reason is have access to the bottom of the load without having to manually unload all of the boxes or bags.
-If a pallet or slip sheet is damaged. it can be replaced by inverting the load, replacing it, and re-inverting the load.
+The primary reason is to have access to the bottom of the load without having to manually unload all of the boxes or bags.
+If a pallet or slip sheet is damaged, it can be replaced by inverting the load, replacing it, and re-inverting the load.
 Sometimes a manufacturer simply needs to turn their products to stop their contents settling.
 In some industries, it is necessary to transfer goods from one type of pallet to another - for example, when plastic pallets are used for on-site storage and wooden pallets are used for shipping.

 Some products require rapid freezing immediately after production and packaging.
 Processes can utilize freezer spacers between each tier of boxes on a pallet: these promote air flow for controlled and accelerated refrigeration.
 Prior to shipping, these spacers can be removed using a pallet inverter.
 This rotates the load ninety degrees to allow easy removal and reuse.

 Pallet inverters can be built into production lines or be used as a stand-alone product.